Kunalpal215/helpzz/README.md

 # 🖼️ Some glimpse of the App

 # Why Flutter over React.js 🤔 ?
-- Although, in assignment It was mentioned to use some frontend framework like React.js still, I chose to build a mobile application using Flutter as I have more experience working with Flutter as compared to React.js.
+- Although, in assignment It was mentioned to use some frontend framework like React.js still, I chose to build a mobile application using Flutter as I have more experience working with Flutter compared to React.js.
 Although, I have worked with React.js on several projects but have less worked with designing complex screens.

 # 🎨 Design